Com 1010 - Foundations of Communication » Summer 2023 » Test on Chapters 1,2,3,12,13,14

 Samuel has long hair that some people think is girly.
 He dresses nicely and is concerned about his looks.
 While he likes sewing and baking, he is also a die-hard football fan who spends a lot of time restoring classic muscle cars.
 If you are to base your perception of Samuel on American cultural stereotypes, what gender is he?

-A. He is intersex.
+B. He is female.

-B. He is male.
+C. He is male.

-D. He is female.
+D. He is intersex.

 Question #9